casibase/chainmaker-server/README.md

-# ChainMaker Server
+# ChainServer

 A HTTP service wrapper for ChainMaker SDK, designed to work with Casibase without requiring CGO support.

 ## Overview

-ChainMaker Server is a lightweight HTTP service that provides a bridge between Casibase and ChainMaker blockchain.
+ChainServer is a lightweight HTTP service that provides a bridge between Casibase and ChainMaker blockchain.
 Instead of directly integrating ChainMaker SDK (which requires CGO), this service offers HTTP endpoints to interact with ChainMaker blockchain, making it more flexible and easier to deploy.

 ## Features